VJOA1863/SQL_Retail_Sales_P1/README.md

 ~~~

 **Business Insight:**
-Indicates category reach and overall market penetration.
+All categories show a similar number of unique customers, indicating comparable customer reach.
+Revenue differences between categories are therefore driven more by purchase value and frequency rather than customer count alone.

 ---

 ### 10. Order Distribution by Time of Day

 **Business Question:**
-How are orders distributed across different times of the day?
+How are orders distributed across different times of day?

 ~~~sql
 WITH hourly_sales AS (